Save the Date!

 The Robotics Challenge is expanding in 2020!
 Thanks to a commitment of generous funding by Boeing, Chevron, and the Bruce J. Heim Foundation, the competition will have five regional qualifying tournaments: Baton Rouge, Mandeville, Marrero, Lafayette, and New Orleans.
 When registering, please indicate the competition site at which you wish to compete.
 The top 40 teams from the qualifying tournaments will be invited to the finals at The National WWII Museum on May 9, 2020.

-Registration is still $50 and there is no extra fee if you qualify for the finals.
-If your team is more than a two-hour drive from a regional, contact firstname.lastname@example.org to find out how to qualify for the finals.
+If your team is more than a two-hour drive from a regional, contact email@example.com to find out how to qualify for the finals.

 Robotics Challenge is supported by: